Keirrison: From Coritiba to Londrina (twice)

 On 3 February 2018 he got his first goal since returning with the equaliser in the Alviceleste's match with Cianorte in the Café Stadium that finished 1-1.

 Personal life

 Keirrison was born in Dourados, Mato Grosso do Sul, the son of Operário (MS) footballer Adir Carneiro and Alzira Rosa de Souza.
 His name was chosen by his father as a tribute to rock musicians Jim Morrison from The Doors and Keith Richards from The Rolling Stones, and also an admiration for the letter K. Keirrison and his father bought a football club from Campo Grande, the capital of Mato Grosso do Sul in April 2008, and renamed it to Centro de Futebol Keirrison, shortened as CFK9.

 Keirrison is married to Hevelin Buss, sister of former teammate and Brazilian international Henrique.
 In November 2015, their two-year-old son died after a respiratory failure.

+Keirrison now resides in Palm Beach, Florida.